-Disclaimer:

-The SMP 8TM Transformation Framework was independently developed by Strategy Management Partners (SMP) as a practical tool to support policymakers and business leaders navigating complex development and growth challenges.
+Disclaimer: The SMP 8th Transformation Framework was independently developed by Strategy Management Partners (SMP) as a practical tool to support polic ymakers navigating complex development and growth challenges.
 While informed by global best practices, it is an original construct grounded in SMP's knowledge and experience of African and global economic dynamics.
 It does not replicate or represent any proprietary models.
 References to international standards, frameworks, or initiatives (e.g., AfCFTA, AML/FATF, ESG) are included solely for contextual relevance and do not imply endorsement or affiliation.
 Any similarity or overlap with existing frameworks is purely coincidental and not intentional.
+SMP respects all intellectual property rights, and any concerns regarding potential overlaps or attributions can be directed to us for prompt review and resolution.